 In addition to making before-tax and traditional after-tax contributions, you can also make Roth 401(k) contributions.
 Roth 401(k) contributions are contributions made with after-tax dollars.
-If you save on a Roth basis for at least five taxable years (the five-year period begins upon the earliest of the following: (i) your first Roth 401(k) contribution to the Plan, (ii) your first in-plan Roth conversion under the Plan, or (iii) your first Roth contributions from the other plan to this Plan) and you're at least age 59--1/2 at the time you withdraw the money (or the withdrawal is on the account of death or total disability), you can withdraw your money and earnings without paying taxes.
+If you save on a Roth basis for at least five taxable years (the five-year period begins upon the earliest of the following: (i) your first Roth 401(k) contribution to the Plan, (ii) your first in-plan Roth conversion under the Plan, or (iii) your first Roth contribution to another employer's plan if you made a direct rollover of Roth contributions from the other plan to this Plan) and you're at least age $59\frac{1}{2}$ at the time you withdraw the money (or the withdrawal is on the account of death or total disability), you can withdraw your money and earnings without paying taxes.

-Roth 401(k) contributions are held in a separate account from your before-tax and aftertax contributions.
+Roth 401(k) contributions are held in a separate account from your before-tax and after-tax contributions.
 Since the account is separate, Roth 401(k) contributions may not be converted to before-tax contributions and vice versa.
 In addition, Roth 401(k) contributions may not be converted to after-tax contributions, although you can convert traditional after-tax contribution account balances to Roth status through an in-plan Roth conversion.
-See "In-Plan Roth Conversions" on page 29 for more information.
+See "In-Plan Roth Conversions" on page 28 for more information.